How to Create Dictionaries in JavaScript

 }

-Note that with bracket notation, you can also use a dash.
+If we try to log out the dictionary variable to the console, we'll get the above output.
+Note that with bracket notation, we can also use a dash.
 This is not the case for the other options.
-If you try to set it through a dot notation, you will get an error.
+If we try to set it through dot notation, we'll get the following error:

-Invalid left-hand side assignment when you try to use dash with dot notation
+Invalid left-hand side assignment when we try to use dash with dot notation

-You also have the option to use other variables as a name for keys in the dictionary, using bracket notation.
-Just simply pass the variable between brackets:
+We also have the option to use other variables as a name for keys in the object, using bracket notation.
+This makes it possible to dynamically set properties.
+Simply pass the variable between brackets:

 const dictionary = {